Ever wondered why people in malls offer free samples of their snacks? Sometimes in the newspaper, you get a small sachet of shampoo.

-You can ask your customers to share reviews on social media, or tag your brand on social media or like Brand posts, and so on in exchange for a Free Sample.
+You can ask your customers to share reviews on social media, tag your brand on social media or like your posts in exchange for a free sample.
 This is an effective strategy to get brand awareness on social media and allow the customers to try your new product.

 What is product sampling?

 Product sampling is a strategy where you provide free samples to your customers before they actually buy your product.

 Yes, free samples are very successful.
 They can create brand awareness and increase sales.

 What are examples of product sampling in India?

 People in the mall offering free snacks and getting a free small sachet of shampoo in the newspaper are all examples of product sampling in India.

 Can product sampling be done by all the brands?

 Yes, the majority of the brands use the product sampling strategy.